2-Ddd/Bicycle_Sales_Analysis/README.md

-# SQL Query: Bicycle Sales Analysis
+# SQL Query: Sales Performance Analysis

 These data are from a company that manufactures bicycles.
 They offer products in four main categories: